 8. Read documentation

 One of the essential habits of a good programmer is that they read lots of documentation.
 May it be specifications, JSR, API documents, tutorials etc. Reading documents helps you creating that essential foundation based on which you program in the best of the way.

 9. Learn from others code as well

-Your comparison of yourself with others will only result in the evolution of negative feelings and un-healthy competition.
+Your comparison of yourself with others will only result in the evolution of negative feelings and unhealthy competition.
 Everyone has got his or her strengths and weaknesses.
 It is more important that we understand ours and work on it.
-I have seen many times that so called ‘fundoo-programmers’ (fundamentally strong programmer) also make silly mistakes.
-So, analyze yourself, list down your areas of improvement and work on it.
-Programming is a real fun, enjoy it.
+I have seen many times that so-called ‘fundoo-programmers’ (fundamentally strong programmer) also make silly mistakes.
+So, analyze yourself, list your areas of improvement and work on it.
+Programming is a really fun, enjoy it.